egome007/Project_1/README.md

 PROJECT DESCRIPTION:

-Research of crime statistics for five major cities within Los Angeles County and analyze the correlation of residential burglaries which occur at a specific time of day and how it compares to same time on different days.
+Research of crime statistics for five major cities within Los Angeles County and analyze the correlation of residential burglaries which occur at a specific time of year and how they compares to other months of the year.

 RESEARCH QUESTIONS TO ANSWER:

-+	What is the burglary rate for each of the five major cities?
++	What are the burglary rates for each month within the jurisdiction of the Los Angeles Police Department?
 +	What time of day did the burglary occur in each of the five major cities?
-+	Is there a trend for what time of day burglaries occur?
++	Is there a trend for what month of year most burglaries occur?
-+	Does this trend change across the five major cities?
++	Does this trend change across the year?

 DATASETS INCLUDED:

 Kaggle

-Tasks | Milestones
+DELIVERABLES | Technologies
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Git Hub | HTML, CSS, AWS
-Content in the first column | Content in the second column
+Site | Prezi

 TASKS / MILESTONES
 Day 1
 •	Decompose the ask (Consider the interpretations of the terms and how that influences collection and analysis, Is the scope manageable and reasonable for adding value to the question)